 Origami by Himanshu (Mumbai, India)

 My Origami sculptures have been installed at art shows and events around the world.
 I have also worked with brands like Dell, Audi, Hermes, MTV, Lacoste and many others for their Online/ Print/ TV advertising campaigns and visual merchandising.

 Teaching Origami is an enjoyable and fulfilling activity.
-I have shared this art in schools, colleges, engineering & management institutes, corporate offices, hospitals, and institutions for challenged children.
+I have shared this art in schools, colleges, design, engineering & management institutes, corporate offices, hospitals, and institutions for challenged children.

 I have lived in Mumbai (India) and Lodz (Poland) but have traveled to several countries because of Origami.

 I hope you enjoy my musings, renditions, original sculptures and diagrams for a few favorite Origami designs.